minekube/gate/.web/docs/guide/index.md

 If you already know the concepts of a Minecraft proxy, you can skip this page and jump to the [Quick Start](quick-start) guide.

+If you are a developer checkout the [Developers Guide](/developers/).

 ## Why do we need a Minecraft proxy?